The IRA contribution limits for 2021 are $6,000 per person with an additional $1,000 catch-up contribution for people who are 50 or older.

 IRA or Traditional IRA is a tax-deferred retirement savings account that allows you to make tax-deductible contributions to save towards retirement.
 Your savings grow tax-free.
 You do not owe taxes on dividends and capital gains.
 Once you reach retirement age, you can start taking money out of the account.
 All distributions from the IRA are taxable as ordinary income in the year of withdrawal.

-The tax-deductible IRA contribution limits for 2020 are based on your annual income.
-If you are single and earn $124,000 or less, you can contribute up to the full amount of $6,000 per year.
-If your aggregated gross income is between $124,000 and $139,000 you can still make contributions but with a lower value.
+The tax-deductible IRA contribution limits for 2021 are based on your annual income.
+If you are single and earn $125,000 or less, you can contribute up to the full amount of $6,000 per year.
+If your aggregated gross income is between $125,000 and $140,000 you can still make contributions but with a smaller amount.